Our Approach

 • Acceptance and Commitment Therapy

 Trauma-Conscious Embodied Healing is about cultivating a sense of safety and security in your mind and body.
-With a sesnitivity to trauma experiences and how it impacts you mind and body, this form of therapy focuses on developing inner trust with your body and its responses.
-There is a focus on acknowleding your bodily expereinces of emotion.
+With a sensitivity to trauma experiences and how it impacts you mind and body, this form of therapy focuses on developing inner trust with your body and its responses.
+There is a focus on acknowledging your bodily experiences of emotion.

 • Spiritually Affirming & Astrology Informed Therapy